If you’re a dog owner, the chances are that you have experienced a few bare and burnt patches on your lawn from time to time.

 Keep your eyes peeled!

-For more information on what to do with your dog pee patches, read our blog here.
+For more information on How to repair a dog damaged lawn and repair pee patches, read our blog here.